microsoft/pxt-arcade/docs/hardware/adding.md

 * optional accelerometer
 * a magnetic speaker (transducer) with some sort of amplifier
 * an optional [JACDAC](https://jacdac.org/) connector
+* **no** power LED - please skip that one, unless you're also including PWREN line, which will shut it down; otherwise auto power-off will be difficult

 If you have good reasons to use a different screen or accelerometer, let us know.